-\For students admitted after January 1, 2024, 120 clinical hours will be required for NUR 805C.
+^{}For students admitted after January 1, 2024, 75 clinical hours will be required.

 The SON Graduate Program reserves the right to evaluate student applications, transcripts and practice experience in order to determine program plans of study.
 Decisions made by the SON Graduate Program are final and cannot be appealed.